-5.1 Extinguishing means: There are no specific recommendations for welding consumables.
-The welding arc and its sparks can set fire to fuel and flammable materials.
-Use of the recommended extinguishing means for flammable materials and fire situations such as buckets with sand or a dry chemical extinguisher.
+5.1 Extinguishing means: No specific recommendations for extinguishing means.
+Welding arcs and sparks can set fire to combustible and flammable materials.
+Use the recommended means for the materials in question and the fire situation. $\ensuremath{\text{N.A.}}$ from the substance or mixture:

-5.2 Specific hazards arising from the substance or mixture:
+5.2 Specific hazards arising